 Patrick Mahomes throws for 331 yards, Derek Carr hurt as Chiefs shut down Saints for 26-13 victory

-There were plenty of roars for the Chiefs, too.
-Rookie wide receiver Xavier Worthy scored another touchdown, and their defense shut down old Raiders rival Derek Carr while dealing the Saints (2-3) their third consecutive defeat.
+“There was kind of a lull there toward the end of the game, and I was like, ‘They’re not showing the score.
+The Yankees came back,’” said Mahomes, who owns a part of the Royals.
+“But they picked it up and got the win, and it was extremely exciting.”

-Carr threw for 185 yards with two touchdowns and a pick before leaving with an oblique injury.
-It occurred with about 9 1/2 minutes left, when Carr was hit on a fourth-down incompletion as he tried to rally New Orleans from a 23-13 deficit.
+The Chiefs held Saints quarterback Derek Carr to 185 yards passing with two touchdowns and an interception before leaving with an oblique injury.
+It occurred with about 9 1/2 minutes left, when Carr was hit by blitzing defensive back Chamarri Conner on a fourth-down incompletion as he tried to rally New Orleans from a 23-13 deficit.

+“I couldn’t do what I needed to do in the simplest form,” said Carr, who plans to get an MRI exam on Tuesday.

 The Saints’ Alvin Kamara managed 26 yards rushing on 11 carries, becoming the latest high-profile running back to struggle against the Chiefs.
 They held the Ravens’ Derrick Henry to 46 yards rushing, Zack Moss of the Bengals to 34, Falcons star Bijan Robinson to 31 and J.K.
 Dobbins to 32 in last week’s win over the Chargers.